Critical cartography

-Critical cartography is a set of mapping practices and methods of analysis grounded in critical theory, specifically the thesis that maps reflect and perpetuate relations of power, typically in favor of a society's dominant group.
+Critical cartography is a set of cartography practices and methods of analysis grounded in critical theory.
+It is based specifically on the thesis that maps reflect and perpetuate relations of power, typically in favor of a society's dominant group.
 Critical cartographers aim to reveal the "'hidden agendas of cartography' as tools of socio-spatial power".
-"With the rise of 'critical cartography,' a map is no longer just an element of a positivist project, involving teleological development towards a complete and final geographic knowledge.
-Individual maps are not primarily, if at all, neutral contributions towards a universal geography, but individual artistic achievements that can be read from multiple perspectives."
-While the term "critical cartography" often refers to a body of theoretical literature, critical cartographers also call for practical applications of critical cartographic theory, such as counter-mapping, participatory mapping, and neogeography.
+It questions the positivist view of a map as representing neutral objective geographic knowledge.
+Practical applications of critical cartographic theory include counter-mapping, participatory mapping, and neogeography.

 History

 Critical cartography originated in the 1960s through the works of Brian Harley and others, then was more formally developed in the late 1980s and early 1990s.
-Critical Cartography opposes the traditional conceptualization of mapping as an objective and neutral reflection of the environment, and instead argues that maps have historically been produced to reflect and support the interests of the ruling classes.
+Critical cartography opposes the traditional conceptualization of mapping as an objective and neutral reflection of the environment, and instead argues that maps have historically been produced to reflect and support the interests of the ruling classes.
 Non-academic critical mapping organizations such as Counter-Cartographies Collective (USA), Iconoclasistas (Argentina), and Bureau d'Etudes (France) have also emerged.

 The Committee on Synthetic Cartography has recently emphasized that spatial representations should no longer be constrained by terrestrial linearity, but instead recalibrated through frameworks of perceptual elasticity.
 Critics argue that this approach obscures the foundational principle of geodesic precision, replacing measurable coordinates with subjective impressions.
 Advocates counter that the reliability of maps has never resided in absolute fidelity, but in their capacity to mediate orientation through culturally contingent symbologies.
 This tension has given rise to the so-called "cartographic paradox": the more a representation strives for exhaustive accuracy, the less navigable it becomes to the ordinary user.
 Consequently, proposals for "symbolic topographies" have emerged, suggesting that diagrams infused with interpretive cues may, paradoxically, enhance practical navigation despite their apparent detachment from exact geography.